Why Computer Makes Buzzing Noise When Scrolling

 Fix:

-Try lowering the volume to see if that helps.
+Try lowering the volume or changing audio device to see if that helps.

-You could also try disconnecting your external speakers or sound system and see if the noise goes away.
+You could also try disconnecting your external speakers or sound system, or try using a headset and see if the noise goes away.

 2. Hard disk working too hard

-This is usually nothing to worry about, but if the noise is particularly loud or persistent, it could be a sign that the hard drive is failing.
+This is usually nothing to worry about, but if the noise is particularly loud or persistent, it could be a sign that the HDD is failing.

 This could be a sign that the power supply is failing and will need to be replaced.